APPOINTMENTS GENERAL INFO

 here are a number of situations where naturopathic and conventionally trained doctors working together deliver care for some patients.
 Examples include:

-• People with one or more chronic diseases or lifestyle-related conditions such as heart disease, diabetes, or hypertension, which require a high level of patient engagement in their own health as well as time to realize the full benefits of recommended treatments
+- Individuals with chronic conditions: This includes those with heart disease, diabetes, or hypertension, which require a high level of patient engagement in their own health as well as time to realize the full benefits of recommended treatments

-• People with cancer or other diseases where commonly used medical treatments can cause significant side effects that can undermine health
+- Patients with cancer or other severe illnesses: Commonly used medical treatments can cause significant side effects that can undermine health

-• People with symptoms such as fatigue, insomnia, and gastrointestinal distress who have exhausted options with conventionally trained medical doctors and still do not have an actionable diagnosis or are not improving with current treatments
+- Patients with unexplained symptoms such as fatigue, insomnia, and gastrointestinal distress who have exhausted options with conventionally trained medical doctors and still do not have an actionable diagnosis or are not improving with current treatments

 These are areas where naturopathic medicine excels, providing diagnostic approaches and treatments that complement those of conventionally trained doctors.
 Naturopathic doctors are educated and trained in accredited naturopathic medical colleges to diagnose, prevent and treat acute and chronic illness and restore and establish optimal health by supporting a person’s inherent self-healing process.
 In addition, they are trained to identify underlying causes of illness and develop personalized treatment plans to address them.
 They also are known for their unique Therapeutic Order, which identifies the natural order in which naturopathic therapies should be applied to provide the greatest benefit with the least potential for adverse reactions.